-The stationary source is assessment is split into three scenarios.
+The stationary source is assessment is split into two scenarios.

-- 1. Sources associated with the SmartCenters assessed as due diligence (non-Permitted); - 2.
-Standard sources associated with the Grey Bruce Health Services Center (Permitted); and - 3.
+- 1. Standard sources associated with the Grey Bruce Health Services Center (Permitted); and - 2.
 Emergency sources associated with the Grey Bruce Health Services Center (Emergency Permitted).

 3.2.1.1 Representative Receptors